pcda17/pcda17.github.io/index.md

-# Syllabus: Programming for Cultural Data Analysis
+# Syllabus: Critical Perspectives in Cultural Data Analysis

 #### University of Texas at Austin School of Information